We Happy Few: Gameplay

 We Happy Few is an action game played from the first-person perspective that includes elements of stealth and survival games.
 Players control one of three characters in the game's three different acts, each having their own skills and abilities, and their own reasons for escaping the village of Wellington Wells.
-There is Arthur Hastings, a well-balanced character adept at running and blending in; Sally Boyle, adept at sneaking and crafting chemical concoctions; and Ollie Starkey, adept at combat and crafting powerful explosives.
+Arthur Hastings is a well-balanced character adept at running and blending in; Sally Boyle is adept at sneaking and crafting chemical concoctions; and Ollie Starkey is adept at combat and crafting powerful explosives.

 The game uses procedural generation to create the layouts of some parts of the game world at the start of each playthrough.
-Each Act presents the player with a main story goal, with a series of main quests to follow, but several optional side quests can also be completed to gain additional rewards.
-Completing objectives can earn the player-character rewards as well as skill points which the player can allocate among a skill tree to improve the character's attributes or give them new abilities, with each character having a special "Super-Duper" branch that improves their weaknesses and faults by strengthening them.
+Each act presents the player with a main story goal, with a series of main quests to follow, with several optional side quests that can be completed to gain additional rewards.
+Completing objectives can earn the player character rewards as well as skill points which the player can allocate among a skill tree to improve the character's attributes or give them new abilities, with each character having a special "Super-Duper" branch that improves their weaknesses and faults by strengthening them.

 Throughout the game, the player can collect melee weapons, items, food, and wealth.
 Items are used to craft various tools to help progress in the world, like lockpicks, or medication, like healing balms, and can usually be found through simple scavenging or foraging.
 Food is used to maintain nourishment or thirst; staying nourished improves certain character attributes, while being hungry or thirsty can negatively impact these attributes.
 The player also must make sure the character gets rest to maintain these attributes, as well as their fighting performance.
 The player can gain access to underground safe houses dubbed "Hatches" for recovery, as well as to fast travel between other unlocked safe houses.
 This is not automatic, however, as the player character must restore the hatch to working order to unlock the hatch fast travel.
 Wealth can be gained through looting phone boxes, crates, safes, or through bartering with various vendors, where you may also exchange your wealth for various items and delicacies.